A phase field model of Cahn-Hilliard type for tumour growth with mechanical effects and damage: Introduction

-Here $\mathcal{C}$ is a fourth-order elasticity tensor, whose mathematical requirements will be specified later on.
+Notice that, even if $W$ may depend on the space variable $x$, with a slight abuse of notation, we will omit this dependence in the following.
+Here, $\mathcal{C}$ is a fourth-order elasticity tensor whose mathematical requirements will be specified later on.
 We include the multiplicative, non-negative, and possibly degenerate function $h$ to add dependence on the damage.
-Notice that, from the modeling point of view, $\C$ should also depend on the phase $\varphi$ because tumour tissue and healthy tissue could have a different elastic response to solicitations.
+Notice that, from the modelling point of view, $\C$ should also depend on the phase $\varphi$ because tumour tissue and healthy tissue could have a different elastic response to solicitations.
 However, we weren't able to handle such dependence from the mathematical point of view (see \Cref{subsect:derivation_of_the_model} below).
-Finally, the term $\R \varphi$ is the stress-free strain (also called eigenstrain) which is the strain the material would attain if the tissue were uniform and unstressed at a phase configuration $\varphi$.
-In other terms, it is the strain due to growth.
+Finally, the term $\R \varphi$ is the stress-free strain (also called eigenstrain), which is the strain the material would attain if the tissue were uniform and unstressed at a phase configuration $\varphi$.
+In other words, it is the strain due to growth.
 As it is common, we assume that it satisfies Vegard's law, i.e., it is given by a linear function of $\varphi$, where $\R \in \RR^{d \times d}$ is a fixed matrix.
 With such a choice, the partial derivatives of $W$ that appear in the equations of the PDEs system are: